GregUtas/robust-services-core/README.md

 RSC is currently implemented on Windows, where it runs as a console application.
 However, it defines an abstraction layer, in the form of generic C++ _.h_'s and platform-specific _.cpp_'s, that should allow it to be ported to other systems fairly easily.
-Two debug executables, for 32-bit and 64-bit Windows, are provided [here](/exe).
+Debug and release executables, for 32-bit and 64-bit Windows, are provided [here](/exe).

 The directories that contain RSC's source code, and the dependencies between